Home > Analyses > Technology > IPG Photonics Corporation

 Revenue by Segment

-This pie chart illustrates IPG Photonics Corporation’s revenue distribution by segment for the full fiscal year 2024, highlighting the relative size of each product line.
+This pie chart illustrates IPG Photonics Corporation’s revenue breakdown by product segment for fiscal year 2025, showcasing the relative contributions of laser categories.

 Key Products & Brands

-The table below outlines IPG Photonics Corporation’s principal products and their descriptions:
+The table below details IPG Photonics Corporation’s key products and their descriptions:

 | Product | Description |